JdeRobot/SlamStudio/docs/_pages/how_to_use.md

 - Timestamp.
 - Position: x, y, z.
-- Orientation representated as quaternion: qx, qy, qz, qw.
+- Orientation represented as quaternion: qx, qy, qz, qw.

 separating each data by a space and break line after the 'qw'.